 Ensure you give all relevant information, including name, website and contact information of the person you will be working with within the agency.
+If you have not contacted your community partner, please list as much information about the organization/individual(s) that you plan to work with.

 Please note this can be an on campus or off campus partner.
 Previous community partners have included:

 - Toronto Children's Book Bank

 - Mental Health Disability Services at York

-- Stong Master Mazen Hamade
+- Head of Stong College, Mazen Hamadeh

-- Residence Life Coordinator Kate Fowley
+- Residence Life

 - Black Creek Community Health Centre

 - Humanity First Club at York University

 - Toronto District School Board

-If you have trouble finding a community member, please contact Auroosa Kazmi-Ishaq at akazmi@yorku.ca.
+If you have trouble finding a community member, please contact Abdul k.
+Mohammed at abdulk@yorku.ca.